-We further report that there are adequate systems and process in the Company commensurate with the size and operations of the Company to monitor and ensure compliances with the applicable laws, rules, regulations and guidelines.
-We further report that during the audit period the Company has no specific event/action having major bearing on the Company's affairs in pursuance of the above referred laws, rules, regulations, standards & guidelines.
+We further report that there are adequate systems and processes in the Company commensurate with the size and operations of the Company to monitor and ensure compliance with applicable laws, rules, regulations and guidelines.

+We further report that during the audit period, there was no event having major bearing on the Company's affairs in presence of the above referred laws, rules, regulations, guidelines, standards, etc.